slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 - (kk) Learn how to learn from those you disagree with, or even offend you.
 See if you can find the truth in what they believe.
 - (kk) To make something good, just do it.
 To make something great, just re-do it, re-do it, re-do it.
 The secret to making fine things is in remaking them.
+> *'A lesson taught with humor is a lesson retained.' -- Ruth Westheimer*
+> *'It is not that I’m so smart.
+But I stay with the questions much longer.' -- Albert Einstein*
+- Education leads toward a continuing self-discovery; training leads toward a final self-definition.'
+> *'When information goes ‘in one ear and out the other’, it’s often because it doesn’t have anything to stick to.' -- Joshua Foer*
 -->

 Deliberated practice.